 Fun variations on this lemon bar recipe:

-You can twist this lemon bar recipe into any type of citrus bar!
-Simply swap the lemon juice and zest for the juice and zest of another citrus to transform them.
+You can transform this recipe to incorporate other citruses!
+Swap the lemon juice and zest for the juice and zest of another citrus fruit.

 Here are a few ideas I think would be delicious: